 • Broken items you’ll never fix

-Moving is a great opportunity to take inventory of what you actually have and in many cases, what you have a lot of.
+Moving is a great opportunity to take inventory of what you have and, in many cases, what you have a lot of.
 Be sure to sell, donate, or give away anything in excess that someone else can use.

 • Kitchen supplies, cups, dishes, utensils